 The St. Michael Catholic School dress code provides a standard for our students that fosters an environment of learning, promotes tradition, alleviates peer pressure, and encourages respectful behavior.
 Students reflect pride in themselves and their school by the way they dress and act.

 Students in Preschool and Kindergarten through eighth grade are required to wear the school uniform from the first day of school.
 Clothing must be the appropriate length and fit, be in good repair, free from rips, holes and frays.
-Uniform jumpers, skirts, walking shorts, girls slacks, and gym polo must be purchased at Schoolbelles or Educational Outfitters.
+Uniform jumpers, skirts, walking shorts, girls slacks, and gym polo must be purchased at Educational Outfitters.